Panta rhei - Everything flows

 -The artist no longer composes with a pre-planned result in mind, unlike the female artist

-In relation to the work of Ursula and Bernard Schultze, Panta rhei implies not only aspects of content, but also the question of the creative process, as one assumes a working method that is also in a state of flux.
-For Schultze this can be affirmed, Stephan Diedrich describes his working process vividly:
+With regard to the work Ursula and Bernard Schultze, the concept of “Panta rhei” implies not only aspects of content but also the question of the creative process, as one might assume that their working method is equally in a state of flux.
+For Schultze, this can be affirmed; Stephan Diedrich vividly describes his working process:

 Stephan Diederich, Unbegreifliches Leben der Wälder, in: Bernard Schultze.
 Welt im Farbrausch, catalogue of the exhibition at the Museum Ludwig in the Russian Museum, St. Petersburg, 2002, edited by Joseph Kiblitsky, Palace Editions 2002, p.
 7.